The need for money transfer services is increasing as more and more people send money abroad.

-Along with its mobile app, Venmo has become one of the most popular money transfer services for young people because of its features.
+Along with its mobile app, Venmo has become one of the most popular money transfer services for young people because of its features and the ability .
 The app also allows you to reimburse your friends or family members when paying for a meal or for making purchases.

 The Azimo app, which is available in both Google and Apple’s app store, allows you to send money conveniently.
 Once you hit that send button, the Azimo app will keep you fully aware of the status of the money that you sent.

 Azimo even has location-specific instructions for collecting the money that you sent, which can be very helpful, especially for countries that have different laws regarding collecting bank and cash payments.